-Based on the analysis in the Initial Study, it has been determined that all Project-related environmental impacts, including those associated with the 12-kV alignment option, could be reduced to a less-thansignificant level with the incorporation of feasible mitigation measures.
+Based on the analysis in the Initial Study, it has been determined that all Project-related environmental impacts could be reduced to a less-than-significant level with the incorporation of feasible mitigation measures.
 Therefore, adoption of a Mitigated Negative Declaration (MND) will satisfy the requirements of CEQA.
 The mitigation measures included in this MND are designed to reduce or eliminate the potentially significant environmental impacts described in the Initial Study.
 Where a measure described in this document has been previously incorporated into the Project, either as a specific Project design feature or as an Applicant-Proposed Measure (APM), this is noted in the discussion.
 Mitigation measures are structured in accordance with the criteria in Section 15370 of the State CEQA Guidelines.